 These lizards are able to communicate with one another by changing color, and they can also absorb radiant heat.
 You might see them take on a variety of colors, including shades of green, red, and turquoise.

 In most cases, males have more vivid coloring than females do.
-However, female Panther Chameleons have the ability to change their coloration from a stunning shade of pink to a high-contrast shade of red or black.
+However, female Panther Chameleons can change their coloration from a stunning shade of pink to a high-contrast shade of red or black.

-When it comes to females, the color change that occurs is almost always determined by how receptive they are to being bred.
+Regarding females, the color change is almost always determined by how receptive they are to being bred.

 In addition, the population has a discernible size gap between males and females.
 Males have the potential to grow to lengths of up to 20 inches, whereas females typically stop growing at a length of 12 inches.

 Panther Chameleons are animals that prefer to live alone.
-They are prone to becoming aggressive toward other individuals, so it is best for them to live alone.
+They are prone to becoming aggressive toward others, so they should live alone.

 This particular species of Chameleon does not like being handled very much either.
 Even though it is not particularly aggressive, excessive handling may lead to stress.